Kodsport/egoi23.se/competition/tasks.md

 background: bkg/max4-2.jpg
 ---

 You can attempt to solve the problems and submit your solutions on [Kattis](https://open.kattis.com/problem-sources/European%20Girls%27%20Olympiad%20in%20Informatics%202023).

+The testdata and the graders to all the problems can be found [here](https://github.com/Kodsport/egoi23-testdata).

 ## Practice Session